TruthorDareApp/Truth-or-Dare/README.md

 - **Category:** Social Gaming
 - **Mobile:** This app would be primarily developed for mobile.
 While in the future, it could be just as viable on a computer, we believe this app would work best as a mobile app.
-- **Story:** Allows users to play the game "truth or dare" with other users online.
+- **Story:** ALlows users to play the game "truth or dare" with other users online.
 - **Market:** All ages.
 - **Habit:** Users can use the app during leisure time.
 - **Scope:** First this app will just start off as a simple "truth or dare" app.
 In the future we could add certain monetization options so "players" could be incentivized to do certain "truths" or "dares".